doersino/UnicodeMathML/README.md

 * The emoji picker built into macOS (press <kbd>ctrl</kbd>+<kbd>⌘</kbd> to open it when in a text input context) supports insertion of many Unicode math symbols as long as you know part of their canonical name.
 * Other editors and operating systems probably have similar functionality – give the search engine of your choice a workout.

-Additially, you can configure UnicodeMathML to automatically translate keywords like `\infty` into their respective symbols before processing proper commences – see the "Configuration" section above.
+Additionally, you can configure UnicodeMathML to automatically translate keywords like `\infty` into their respective symbols before processing proper commences – see the "Configuration" section above.

 ### Alright, that's not as big of a problem as I feared.
 What's *MathML*, then?